 Now perform the following algorithm until the piece is orientated correctly.
 You will usually need to do this two or four times.

 We have to stress once again: trust the process.
-The rest of your cube will appear to be completely messed up but it will all come together in the end.
+The rest of your cube will appear completely messed up, but it will all come together in the end.

 With the top row solved, simply move to the left or right to complete the cube.